gnu-octave/pkg-control/CONTRIBUTING.md

 ### Reporting and/or fixing bugs

-Bugs and feature requests for GNU Octave including the packages are tracked on [Savannah](https://savannah.gnu.org/bugs/?group=octave).
-When browsing bugs, you can select *Octave Forge Package* as category and search for *(control)* in the summary.
-This should provide a list of reported bugs for the control package.
+Bugs and feature requests for GNU Octave including the packages are tracked on [Github](https://github.com/gnu-octave/pkg-control/issues).
 Please feel free to start working on a fix or to help by testing.
-Patches for fixing the bug can be attached to a comment in the bug report or by opening a pull request in the package's repository (see [Contribution Workflow](#contribution-workflow)).
+Patches for fixing the bug can be attached to a comment to the issue or - preferably - by opening a pull request in the package's repository (see [Contribution Workflow](#contribution-workflow)).
 If you would like to report a new bug, please go over existing bugs before in order to avoid duplicate reports.
-When reporting a new bug or feature request, please make sure that you select the category *Octave Package* and that the summary begins with *[octave forge] (control)*.

 ### Discussions